Some credit cards simply charge you interest for using their product. Others offer incentives in the form of credit card rewards.

 Types of Credit Card Rewards

-Depending on the card issuer, you may also be able to redeem your points for gift cards, cash, or even travel.
-Redeeming your points for gift cards may give you more bang for your buck since many merchant partners give you 10 to 20% off the gift card price.
+Points rewards are based on how much you spend.
+For example, you might earn one point for every dollar you make in purchases.
+Depending on the card issuer, you may be able to redeem your rewards for gift cards, cash, or even travel.
+Redeeming your points for gift cards may give you more bang for your buck since many merchant partners give you 10% to 20% off the gift card price.
 Examples of points rewards cards include auto rewards cards and hotel rewards cards.

-Miles or travel rewards cards reward you with miles that you can redeem for airline tickets.
-The number of miles you can earn varies by credit card and the number of miles you need to purchase a flight varies by frequent flier program.
+Travel rewards cards earn you miles that you can redeem for airline tickets.
+The number of miles you can earn varies by credit card, and the number of miles you need to purchase a flight varies by frequent flier program.
 You may be able to convert miles between programs, but you may lose some points in the conversion process.
-Here are some reviews of travel rewards credit cards.

 Tiered vs. Flat Rewards

-Rewards cards often have higher costs than other credit cards.
-For example, annual fees are common with rewards cards, sometimes as high as $200 or $300.
-Not only that, rewards cards typically have higher interest rates than other credit cards, which means you shouldn’t carry a balance on a rewards card.
+Rewards cards may have higher costs than other credit cards.
+For example, annual fees are common with rewards cards, sometimes even more than $500 per year for higher-tier rewards.
+Not only that, rewards cards often have higher interest rates than other credit cards, which means you shouldn’t carry a balance on a rewards card.

-Credit card issuers might also change their rewards program without warning, so make sure you read everything that comes with your billing statement.
+Credit card issuers might change their rewards programs without warning, so make sure you read everything that comes with your billing statement.

 Not all rewards are forever.
 Some reward programs expire your rewards if you don’t use them within a certain amount of time.
 The best reward programs don’t let your rewards expire, but most programs will forfeit your rewards if you fall behind on your credit card payments.

-Besides the fine print, debt is another thing you have to be aware of with rewards credit cards (How to Avoid Rewards Card Debt).
+Choosing the right rewards credit card can allow you to earn major perks on your credit card spending.
+But keep an eye on your purchases.
 If you’re always chasing rewards and bonuses, you could rack up a credit card balance that you can’t afford to repay.